-- a) If a pupil is in need of more specialist support from external agencies e.g. Speech and Language Therapy, the SENDCo, will discuss this with parent or carer and obtain their permission then liaise with the appropriate services. - b) A SEN Support Provision Plan (SSPP) will then be written using information from all the adults who work with the pupil. - c) The parent or carer will be invited to contribute to the plan and attend all reviews to discuss the outcomes and plan for any further support. - d) If, after following an SSPP plan, a pupil still requires further support or, if they have lifelong or significant difficulties, they may undergo a 'Statutory Assessment Process' which is usually requested by the School but can be requested by a parent or carer, social worker or health care professional via the Local Authority Local Offer website.
+- a) If a pupil is in need of more specialist support from external agencies e.g. Speech and Language Therapy, the SENDCo, will discuss this with parent or carer and obtain their permission then liaise with the appropriate services. - b) A SEN Support Provision Plan (SSPP), if deemed appropriate, will then be written using information from all the adults who work with the pupil.

-- e) This will occur where the complexity of need or a lack of clarity around the needs of the pupil are such that a multi-agency approach to assessing that need, planning provision and identifying resources, is required. - f) The decision to make a referral for an Education, Health and Care Plan will be taken at a progress review or in a Team Around the Child (TAC) meeting. - g) The application for an Education, Health and Care Plans will combine information from a variety of sources including: - Parents and carers - Teachers - SENDCo - Social Care - Health professionals - h) Information will be gathered relating to the current provision, action points that have been taken, and the preliminary outcomes of targets set. - i) A decision will be made by a group of people from education, health and social care about whether or the child is eligible for an Education and Health Care Plan.
+- c) The parent or carer will be invited to contribute to the plan and attend all reviews to discuss the outcomes and plan for any further support. - d) If, after following an SSPP plan, a pupil still requires further support or, if they have lifelong or significant difficulties, they may undergo a 'Statutory Assessment Process' which is usually requested by the School but can be requested by a parent or carer, social worker or health care professional via the Local Authority Local Offer website. - e) This will occur where the complexity of need or a lack of clarity around the needs of the pupil are such that a multi-agency approach to assessing that need, planning provision and identifying resources, is required. - f) The decision to make an application to the local authority for assessment for an Education, Health and Care Plan will be taken at a progress review or in a Team Around the Child (TAC) meeting. - g) The application for an Education, Health and Care Plans will combine information from a variety of sources including: - Parents and carers - Teachers - SENDCo - Social Care - Health professionals - h) Information will be gathered relating to the current provision, action points that have been taken, and the preliminary outcomes of targets set. - i) A decision on whether to carry out a needs assessment will be made by a group of people from education, health and social care, who will then also decide whether or the child is eligible for an Education and Health Care Plan.
 This is not a decision made by the School. - j) Parents and Carers have the right to appeal against a decision not to initiate a statutory assessment leading to an Education and Health Care Plan.